DigitalBridgeValidator/AlgoTests/README.md

-# Jesse Project Template with "Full Search" Feature
+# Jesse Project Template with "Brute-Force" Feature

 This template serves as a foundation for creating your own Jesse project, enabling a "brute force" approach to strategy optimization.